- ERCP is a procedure used to find and treat problems in your pancreas, bile ducts, and gallbladder. It combines an endoscopy and an X-ray.

 - naproxen sodium

 Tell your doctor about any food and drug allergies you have.
-People who are allergic to seafood and iodine are more likely to experience an adverse reaction to contrast dye.
-Of course, if you have had bad reactions to contrast dye in the past, alert your doctor.
+You should also let your doctor know if you’ve had bad reactions to contrast dye in the past.

-You will receive sedative medication intravenously in your arm to help you relax during the ERCP procedure.
+You will receive sedative medication intravenously (through a vein) in your arm to help you relax during the ERCP.
 Your doctor might also spray a general anesthetic in your throat.
 This helps the endoscope enter your throat and digestive system with little discomfort.
-You will probably feel sleepy during the procedure.
+You will be awake but you will probably feel sleepy during the procedure.

-Strictures and gallstones can be treated with ERCP in many cases.
-Placing a tiny tube in the duct can treat strictures.
-The tube, called a stent, is placed into the duct through the endoscope.
+Your doctor may place a tiny tube in the duct to treat strictures.
+The tube, called a stent, is placed into the duct through your doctor’s endoscope.
 Gallstones can be removed or dissolved through the endoscope as well.

-Notify your doctor if you experience severe abdominal pain, vomiting, fever, or blood in the stool.
+Notify your doctor if you experience severe abdominal pain, vomiting, fever, or blood in your stool.

 Gas is the most common complaint after ERCP.
 Soft stools may also be a temporary side effect of the procedure.
 You can return to a normal diet and work schedule as soon as you feel ready.